travon-epps/ADSA/Travon-Epps_Assignment2.md

 ## Data Collection:

 Data collection begins with identifying a reliable and accurate data source and using tools to download the dataset for examination.
-The drive is mounted and imported to Colab, creating a link to the data source.
-Next, the necessary libraries are imported which contain pre-written code which perform specific tasks.
-Python has several libraries which are powerful tools from data analysis and visualization.

-Once the dataset are loaded and the libraries imported, the dataset can be read and the dataframe created.
-Now the data is checked and the data cleaning process begins.

 ## Examine the dataset